Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual Orbifolds of Order 2

 a subset of $(L')^h\cup(h+L')$.

 On the other hand, if the rank of the associated lattice and the weight-$1$ Lie algebra increases, i.e.\ if the centraliser is strictly larger than $\hh$ (see type~IIb below), then we cannot compute these data directly.
-Rather, one can proceed by elimination (see \autoref{sec:orbcomp} for details).
+Rather, one can proceed by elimination (see \autoref{sec:orbcomp} for details in the case of central charge $24$).

 We make a case distinction.
 By definition, $(L^h)'=\langle L',h\Z\rangle$, which is an extension of $L'$ of index $1$ or $2$ since $h\in\frac{1}{2}L'$.
-We distinguish (cf.\ \autoref{sec:evensub}): \begin{enumerate} \item[(I)]$L\neq L^h$, \item[(IIa)]$L=L^h$ and $\langle h,h\rangle/2\in\Z+\sfrac{1}{2}$, \item[(IIb)]$L=L^h$ and $\langle h,h\rangle/2\in\Z$. \end{enumerate}
+We distinguish (cf.\ \autoref{sec:glueing}): \begin{enumerate} \item[(I)]$L\neq L^h$, \item[(IIa)]$L=L^h$ and $\langle h,h\rangle/2\in\Z+\sfrac{1}{2}$, \item[(IIb)]$L=L^h$ and $\langle h,h\rangle/2\in\Z$. \end{enumerate}